Long-range Rydberg-atom-ion molecules of Rb and Cs: Results and discussion

 \subsection{Comparison of Rb and Cs}

 Before we proceed to discuss the strong optical coupling regime, in this section we provide a comparison between Rb and Cs.
-We calculate the PECs of RAIMs near the $54P_J$ and $55P_J$ Rydberg states of Rb and Cs (Figs.~\ref{figure 3}(a)) and (Fig.~\ref{figure 3}(b), respectively.
-This consideration allows us to underscore similarities and differences between the two different atomic species.
-A key finding here is that the RAIM bound states are expected to be observable near $nP_J$ Rydberg states in both Rb or Cs.
+We calculate the PECs of RAIMs near the $54P_J$ and $55P_J$ Rydberg states of Rb and Cs (Figs.~\ref{figure 3}(a) and Fig.~\ref{figure 3}(b), respectively).
+These states allow for a comparison at similar energies, because the $P$ quantum defects in Rb and Cs differ by $\sim 1$.
+The general shapes of the PECs neither depend on $n$ nor on type of atom (Cs or Rb).
+A key finding therefore is that the RAIM bound states are expected to be observable near $nP_J$ Rydberg states in both Rb or Cs, over a wide range of $n$.
 Due to the similarities in the non-integer parts of the quantum defects, both cases exhibit PEC minima at similar locations within the spectra.
-Hence, similar RAIMs should exist in both Rb and Cs.
+Hence, similar RAIMs are predicted to exist in both Rb and Cs.

 We find several minor differences, which result from the different quantum defects and ﬁne-structure coupling constants of Rb and Cs.
 First, the depth $\Delta W$ of the lower wells, marked by the dashed circles in Fig.~\ref{figure 3}, relative to the next-higher PECs is slightly deeper in Rb than in Cs (by $\sim 8\%$).
 Second, the binding length of the circled potential well for Cs ($2.08\mu$m) is slightly smaller than that of Rb ($2.12\mu$m).
 Further, the splittings $\Delta W_{FS}$ between the close-by pairs of PEC wells for $\vert m_{J} \vert =1/2$ and $\vert m_{J} \vert =3/2$ are larger in Cs than they are in Rb (see $\Delta W_{FS}$-marks in Fig.~\ref{figure 3}), which is due to the larger fine-structure coupling in Cs.
 Finally, the curvature of the circled PEC well in Cs is less than that in Rb, indicating stronger coupling and level repulsion between the $P$-like and the linear-Stark-state-like PECs in Cs than in Rb.
-This means that in Cs non-adiabatic decay of bound vibrational states into dissociating states on the PECs that resemble linear Stark states is less likely in Cs than it may be in Rb.
+This means that non-adiabatic decay of bound vibrational states into dissociating states on the PECs that resemble linear Stark states is less likely in Cs than it may be in Rb.